multani/gcp-changelog/content/google-distributed-cloud--software-only--for-vmware/index.md

 # Google Distributed Cloud (software only) for VMware

+## 2025-10-02

+### Announcement

+Google Distributed Cloud (software only) for VMware 1.33.100-gke.89 is now available for [download](https://cloud.google.com/kubernetes-engine/distributed-cloud/vmware/docs/downloads).
+To upgrade, see [Upgrade a cluster](https://cloud.google.com/kubernetes-engine/distributed-cloud/vmware/docs/how-to/upgrading).
+Distributed Cloud 1.33.100-gke.89 runs on Kubernetes v1.33.4-gke.900.

+If you are using a third-party storage vendor, check the [GDC Ready storage partners](https://cloud.google.com/kubernetes-engine/enterprise/docs/resources/partner-storage) document to make sure the storage vendor has already passed the qualification for this release.

+After a release, it takes approximately 7 to 14 days for the version to become available for use with [GKE On-Prem API clients](https://cloud.google.com/kubernetes-engine/distributed-cloud/vmware/docs/how-to/cluster-lifecycle-management-tools): the Google Cloud console, the gcloud CLI, and Terraform.

+### Fixed

+The following issues were fixed in 1.33.100-gke.89:

+* Fixed vulnerabilities listed in [Vulnerability fixes](https://cloud.google.com/kubernetes-engine/distributed-cloud/vmware/docs/vulnerabilities).

+---
 ## 2025-09-24

 ### Announcement

 Google Distributed Cloud (software only) for VMware 1.32.500-gke.48 is now available for [download](https://cloud.google.com/kubernetes-engine/distributed-cloud/vmware/docs/downloads).
 To upgrade, see [Upgrade a cluster](https://cloud.google.com/kubernetes-engine/distributed-cloud/vmware/docs/how-to/upgrading).
-Google Distributed Cloud 1.32.500-gke.48 runs on Kubernetes v1.32.8-gke.500.
+Distributed Cloud 1.32.500-gke.48 runs on Kubernetes v1.32.8-gke.500.

-If you are using a third-party storage vendor, check the [GDC Ready storage partners](https://cloud.google.com/anthos/docs/resources/partner-storage) document to make sure the storage vendor has already passed the qualification for this release.
+If you are using a third-party storage vendor, check the [GDC Ready storage partners](https://cloud.google.com/kubernetes-engine/enterprise/docs/resources/partner-storage) document to make sure the storage vendor has already passed the qualification for this release.

 After a release, it takes approximately 7 to 14 days for the version to become available for use with [GKE On-Prem API clients](https://cloud.google.com/kubernetes-engine/distributed-cloud/vmware/docs/how-to/cluster-lifecycle-management-tools): the Google Cloud console, the gcloud CLI, and Terraform.